HomeHome New Foundations Explorer

 Axiomax-9 1654 Axiom of Existence.
 One of the equality and substitution axioms of predicate calculus with equality.
 This axiom tells us is that at least one thing exists.
 In this form (not requiring that x and y be distinct) it was used in an axiom system of Tarski (see Axiom B7' in footnote 1 of [KalishMontague] p.
 81.)
 It is equivalent to axiom scheme C10' in [Megill] p.
 448 (p.
 16 of the preprint); the equivalence is established by ax9o 1950 and ax9from9o 2148.
 A more convenient form of this axiom is a9e 1951, which has additional remarks.

 Raph Levien proved the independence of this axiom from the other logical axioms on 12-Apr-2005.
-See item 16 at http://us.metamath.org/award2003.html 1951.
+See item 16 at https://us.metamath.org/award2003.html 1951.

-ax-9 1654 can be proved from the weaker version ax9v 1655 requiring that the variables be distinct; see theorem ax9 1949.
+ax-9 1654 can be proved from the weaker version ax9v 1655 requiring that the variables be distinct; see Theorem ax9 1949.

 ax-9 1654 can also be proved from the Axiom of Separation (in the form that we use that axiom, where free variables are not universally quantified).
 See theorem ax9vsep in set.mm.

 Except by ax9v 1655, this axiom should not be referenced directly.
-Instead, use theorem ax9 1949.
+Instead, use Theorem ax9 1949.
 (Contributed by NM, 5-Aug-1993.)
 (New usage is discouraged.)

 ¬ x ¬ x = y

 Theoremax9v 1655* Axiom B7 of [Tarski] p.
 75, which requires that x and y be distinct.
-This trivial proof is intended merely to weaken axiom ax-9 1654 by adding a distinct variable restriction.
-From here on, ax-9 1654 should not be referenced directly by any other proof, so that theorem ax9 1949 will show that we can recover ax-9 1654 from this weaker version if it were an axiom (as it is in the case of Tarski).
+This trivial proof is intended merely to weaken Axiom ax-9 1654 by adding a distinct variable restriction.
+From here on, ax-9 1654 should not be referenced directly by any other proof, so that Theorem ax9 1949 will show that we can recover ax-9 1654 from this weaker version if it were an axiom (as it is in the case of Tarski).

 Note: Introducing xy as a distinct variable group "out of the blue" with no apparent justification has puzzled some people, but it is perfectly sound.
 All we are doing is adding an additional redundant requirement, no different from adding a redundant logical hypothesis, that results in a weakening of the theorem.
 This means that any future theorem that references ax9v 1655 must have a $d specified for the two variables that get substituted for x and y.
 The $d does not propagate "backwards" i.e. it does not impose a requirement on ax-9 1654.